Skills, equipment, climate and terrain

 There are a few skills you need to have before you consider taking part:

 • Ability to navigate across pathless, rugged terrain using map and compass – digital or analogue.
-You must not be solely reliant on GPS.
+You must not be solely reliant on following a GPS track.

-• Be able to carry personal/camping equipment with a minimum of 3 days provisions.
+• Capacity to carry personal/camping equipment with a minimum of 3 days’ provisions.

-• Capacity to be self-sufficient (including first aid skills) in remote areas where help may not be easily accessible.
+• Experience of being self-sufficient (including first aid skills) in remote areas where help may not be easily accessible.

-• Be able to assess and deal with adverse weather (wind, rain and occasionally snow and excessive heat) and have the ability to assess and, when appropriate, safely cross unbridged river/burns in spate.
+• Ability to assess and deal with risks and adverse weather (wind, rain and occasionally snow and excessive heat) including unbridged rivers/burns in spate and other obstacles that present themselves along the way.

 What can I expect on the TGO Challenge?